 The Delta Music Institute is pleased to offer affordable high quality audio recording services to the Delta State community, and the public at large.
-These recording services offer entertainment industry majors an opportunity to apply the skills and knowledge they gain through their DMI course work under the supervision of faculty professionals.
+Recording services offer Entertainment Industry Studies majors an opportunity to apply the skills and knowledge they gain through their DMI course work under the supervision of faculty professionals.
 This type of opportunity offers clients an exceptional recording experience along with a substantial savings over commercial studio rates.

-To complete a high-quality, professional level recording project, here is the process:
+The process to complete a high-quality, professional level recording project consists of:

 1. PRE-PRODUCTION: A meeting or phone call with your engineer to discuss project goals, technical needs, budget and scheduling, and your material.

 2. TRACKING: For a band/group project, tracking is the process where the key players in the band record tracks for the foundation of each song.
 This stage usually involves rhythm instruments (drums, bass, keyboards, guitar, etc.).
-This stage could also involve loop-based production using computers and/or digital audio workstations (DAW).
+This stage could also involve loop-based production.

 3. OVERDUBS/VOCALS: Once tracking is complete, additional instruments and vocals are added.
 This is called overdubbing, and often this stage of the session may involve only one musician or vocalist and the engineer.

-4. MIXING: After all the parts of the song are recorded (rhythm tracks, overdubs, vocals), the engineer applies audio technology to each individual track as well as the whole track and mixes the recording to a stereo track – L and R. This step takes time and very critical listening by the engineer.
+4. MIXING: After all the parts of the song are recorded (rhythm tracks, overdubs, vocals), the engineer mixes the recording to a stereo track.

-DMI requires a deposit of 50% of budget estimate three working days before recording begins, with the balance to be paid at completion of the project.
-Clients must provide their own media for file storage (external hard drive, DVDs, etc.) Audio files will be released to client upon full payment.
+DMI requires a deposit of 50% of the budget estimate three working days before recording begins, with the balance to be paid at completion of the project.
+Clients must provide their own media for file storage such as an external hard drive.
+Audio files will be released to client upon full payment.
 Checks should be made payable to Delta Music Institute.
+Clients who are a ‘no show’ without contacting the Studio Manager within 24 hours of scheduled start time forfeit session deposit fees.
 Any exceptions to this policy will be at the discretion of the DMI Director.
-Requests for information regarding studio price, availability and scheduling should be directed to the DMI office by email at email@example.com or hard copy at DSU Box 3114, 1003 West Sunflower Road, Cleveland, MS, 38733.
+Requests for information regarding studio price, availability and scheduling should be emailed to the DMI Studio & Production Manager or by calling (662) 846-4579.